Breath Prayer

 Overview

 Through breath prayer, we invite God into that which sustains us, our breath.
 We draw our breath along with the giver of life.
 We invite the presence of God into our words and our actions.
-A collision occurs within each breath as we pray.
+In breath prayer a collision occurs within each breath.
 An eternal divine truth breaks into our lived experiences and reality.

 Divine Truth with Our Reality